MaxGniluynehc/MTR_electricity/README.md

 | `pilot6_3` | `_att_l4l4h2` |    12.94%    |         3.18%         |        51.19%         |
 |  `pilot7`  | `_att_l4m4h2` |    13.06%    |         3.47%         |        50.85%         |

+* `model_name` stands for the structure of network and loss functions we used for each key features: [intercept, slope, step_size].
+  * "_att" means a multihead attention layer is included;
+  * "l", "m", "h" stand for the l1_loss, mse_loss and huber_loss, respectively;
+  * "_l4m4h2" means we are using the l1_loss for the first channel (intercept), mse_loss for the second channel (slope) and huber_loss for the third channel (step_size), and the total loss is a weighted sum of the loss from the three channels, with weights (0.4, 0.4, 0.2).